 You can certainly bulk for longer than this or until you achieve your desired weight.
 However, you might find more success cycling through a series of bulks and cuts to achieve your ideal physique.

-If you are worried about fat gain, cycling through cutting and bulking phases is another way to approach this and get your desired results.
+If you are worried about fat gain, cycling through the cutting and bulking phases is another way to approach building muscle to get your desired results.